 5. Protein Powder

 There are tons of all-natural, superfood-filled protein powders that are easy to incorporate into your everyday diet.
 Around this time of year Pumpkin Protein Powder is perfect for incorporating into baked goods and smoothies.
-Sproutein combines the natural proteins from fruits, vegetables, and plants to create a raw, vegan, organic, and gluten free powder that increases bone strength and digestive health, as well as energy levels.
+Sproutein combines the natural proteins from fruits, vegetables, and plants to create a raw, vegan, and gluten free powder that increases bone strength and digestive health, as well as energy levels.
 When you mix superfood protein powder into the smoothie you’re already drinking for breakfast, getting that extra protein doesn’t even require changing your daily routine.